 Strong winds are capable of transporting large quantities of sand, both along the coastline and perpendicular to it.
-The former effect can add to, or counteract wave induced longshore drift, but tends to take place at higher levels on the beach profile.
-Onshore transport by wind typically dominates over offshore movement.
+The former effect can add to, or counteract wave induced longshore drift, but tends to take place a higher levels on the beach profile.
+Onshore transport by wind typically dominates offshore movement.
 This is partly because winds blowing over the sea are stronger (less affected by friction) than those blowing offshore.

 A change in wind strengths or directions may also alter existing patterns of sand transport.
 It is likely that this will be most noticeable in changes in dunes, rather than on the beaches themselves.
+Much of the dune and machair systems found in the Shetland Islands are suffering from serious wind erosion.